pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 1. You adjusted the correct application loggers
 1. You are viewing logs for the correct container and time frame
 1. Your application is producing logs at the expected levels.
-Your application might be idling or otherwise not running a code path that invokes the desired logger.
+Your application might be idling or otherwise not running a code path that starts the desired logger.